desmos-labs/desmos/docs/developers/msgs/add-post-reaction.md

 # `MsgAddPostReaction`
-This message allows you to like a post that is already existing on the chain.
+This message allows you to add a reaction to a post that is already existing on the chain.

 ## Structure
 ```json